grvaz/spatie-ray-web-client/README.md

-Browser version for Spatie Ray\
+Browser version for Spatie Ray based on Server Sent Events (SSE).\
 https://spatie.be/docs/ray/v1/introduction

 For Yii2:\